mattpuchlerz/sinatra_presentation/README.markdown

 - The code in the [**master branch**][master] is what we started the presentation with.
 It establishes the general directory structure of the app, all the Cucumber features and their associated step definitions, and RSpec specifications for a `Game` model.
 The main `app.rb` is present, but only contains a couple `require` statements and your standard "Hello World".
 - The code in the [**solution branch**][solution] is the finished `app.rb`.
 That's right, we've gone from "Hello World" to completed application in just one file!

+An [HD video of the presentation][vimeo] is available in several chunks on Vimeo. *Note that the video chunks will be uploaded incrementally over the next week or so.*

 Working with the Code
 =====================